-Crooks advertise online, in news groups or send e-mails offering tempting work opportunities that can be done at home.
+Crooks advertise online, in news groups or send e-mails offering tempting work opportunities that can be done at or from home.
 By operating online, they know local law enforcement can’t touch them.
 Before responding to an offer, consider:

 - If you are required to spend any of your own money to purchase supplies, postage, make copies, or advertise – it’s a scam.

 - If the “opportunity” requires you to deposit money or a check they provide into your own account before sending money to another person or to pay a membership fee – it’s a scam.

 To find legitimate job offers, try Job Service North Dakota.